 Gabby huffed.
 ‘They’re out of meringues.
 I shall have to have Clafoutis instead.’

-‘I wanted meringues today, they’re sweeter.’
+‘I wanted meringues today, they’re sweeter than cherries.’

 Harry raised an eyebrow.

 Fleur smiled.
 ‘It’s not a veela thing, just a Delacour one.’
 She turned a pointed look on her baby sister.
 ‘Gabby is the worst of all of us.’

 ‘I am not,’ she said.
 ‘Everyone knows Fleur is the worst.
 She once ate a whole box of icing sugar in the middle of the night.’